shajra/haskell-hls-nix/doc/hls-wrapper-nix.md

     examine these refs and maybe delete them.
 Turn this message off by running "git config advice.objectNameWarning false"
     trace: Consider adding `--sha256: 16bibb7f3s2sxdvdy2mq6w1nj1lc8zhms54lwmj17ijhvjys29vg` to the cabal.project file or passing in a lookupSha256 argument
+    trace: WARNING: No sha256 found for source-repository-package https://github.com/haskell/lsp.git ef59c28b41ed4c5775f0ab0c1e985839359cec96 download may fail in restricted mode (hydra)
+    hint: Using 'master' as the name for the initial branch.
+This default branch name
+    hint: is subject to change.
+To configure the initial branch name to use in all
+    hint: of your new repositories, which will suppress this warning, call:
+    hint:
+    hint:
+    hint: Names commonly chosen instead of 'master' are 'main', 'trunk' and
+    hint: 'development'.
+The just-created branch can be renamed via this command:
+    hint:
+    warning: refname 'ef59c28b41ed4c5775f0ab0c1e985839359cec96' is ambiguous.
+    Git normally never creates a ref that ends with 40 hex characters because it will be ignored when you just specify 40-hex.
+These refs may be created by mistake.
+For example, br $(git rev-parse ...)
+    br" is somehow empty and a 40-hex ref is created.
+Please examine these refs and maybe delete them.
+Turn this message off by running "git config advice.objectNameWarning false"
+    warning: refname 'ef59c28b41ed4c5775f0ab0c1e985839359cec96' is ambiguous.
+    Git normally never creates a ref that ends with 40 hex characters because it will be ignored when you just specify 40-hex.
+These refs may be created by mistake.
+For example, br $(git rev-parse ...)
+    br" is somehow empty and a 40-hex ref is created.
+Please examine these refs and maybe delete them.
+Turn this message off by running "git config advice.objectNameWarning false"
+    trace: Consider adding `--sha256: 1whcgw4hhn2aplrpy9w8q6rafwy7znnp0rczgr6py15fqyw2fwb5` to the cabal.project file or passing in a lookupSha256 argument

 # Editor configuration<a id="sec-3"></a>